Serbia: Administrative divisions

-Other important health institutions include: KBC Dr Dragiša Mišović, Cardiovascular institute Detinje, Clinical Centre of Kragujevac, Clinical Centre of Niš, Clinical Center of Vojvodina and others.

-Medical specialists from Serbia have performed a number of operations which have been described as "pioneer works".

 Economy

 Serbia has an emerging market economy in upper-middle income range.
-According to the International Monetary Fund, Serbian nominal GDP in 2022 is officially estimated at $65.697 billion or $9,561 per capita while purchasing power parity GDP stood at $153.076 billion or $22,278 per capita.
+According to the International Monetary Fund, Serbian nominal GDP in 2024 is officially estimated at $81.873 billion or $12,385 per capita while purchasing power parity GDP stood at $185.014 billion or $27,985 per capita.
 The economy is dominated by services which accounts for 67.9% of GDP, followed by industry with 26.1% of GDP, and agriculture at 6% of GDP.
-The official currency of Serbia is Serbian dinar (ISO code: RSD), and the central bank is National Bank of Serbia.
+Serbia's arms industry, a legacy of Cold War Yugoslavia, is the leading weapons manufacturer in the Western Balkans and ranked 25th worldwide in arms exports, surpassing $1.6 billion in 2023 and employing 20,000 people.
+The official currency is Serbian dinar, and the central bank is National Bank of Serbia.
 The Belgrade Stock Exchange is the only stock exchange in the country, with market capitalisation of $8.65 billion and BELEX15 as the main index representing the 15 most liquid stocks.
-The country is ranked 52nd on the Social Progress Index as well as 51st on the Global Peace Index.
+The country is ranked 52nd on the Social Progress Index as well as 54th on the Global Peace Index.